1

 The law surrounding horse-related accidents can be complex; it’s, therefore, essential that you have an experienced legal team behind you.
 Your horse riding accident claim will take into account your pain and suffering, any loss of earnings you’ve experienced or medical expenses you’ve had to pay and this will be reflected in the compensation amount you ultimately receive.

-Get in touch today for a free consultation with one of our experts to find out if you’re eligible to pursue a horse riding accident compensation claim.
-Call us on 0800 342 3206 or contact us online.
+If you have been involved in a horse riding accident that wasn’t your fault, get in touch today for a free consultation with one of our experts to find out if you’re eligible to pursue a horse riding accident compensation claim.
+Call us on 0333 358 3034 or contact us online.

 Published on 22nd March 2017.